solodev/cloud-documentation/src/profile/apitokens/index.md

 An API token is similar to a password and allows you to authenticate to Dataverse Software APIs to perform actions as you.
 Many Dataverse Software APIs require the use of an API token.

-To start adding and managing your API tokens, you need to use API Tokens section.
+To start adding and managing your API tokens, you need to use the API Tokens section.

 ><img src="../../../images/api-tokens.jpg" alt="api-tokens" style="width: 100%; display: block"></a>

 ## Current tokens

 Existing tokens are listed in the table on the dashboard.
-Each token is shown with details as: name, key, that can be previeved using eye icon, status.
+Each token is shown with details such as: name, the key that can be previewed using the eye icon, and status.

 ><img src="../../../images/api-tokens2.jpg" alt="api-tokens2.jpg" style="width: 100%; display: block"></a>